StoneTrench/UtilityProjects/README.md

-This is where I keep a bunch of private utilities for my projects
+This is where I keep a bunch of utilities for my projects.